The Spices Board Act, 1986

 An act to provide for the constitution of a Board for the development of export of spices and for the control of cardamom industry including the control of cultivation of cardamom and matters connected therewith.

-BE it enacted by Parliament in the Thirty-seven Year of the Republic of India as follows:-
+Be it enacted by parliament in the Thirty-seventh Year of the Republic of India as follows:

-(3) It shall come into force on such date1 as the Central Government may, by notification in the Office Gazette, appoint.
+(3) [It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint.]

-In this Act, unless the context otherwise requires,-
+- Definitions.– In this Act, unless the context otherwise requires;

 (a) “Board” means the Spices Board constituted under sub-section (1) of section 3;